 A Certified Senior Advisor (CSA ®) is a specialist in aging and is committed to ethical behavior and knowledge required to benefit senior clients and their families.
 Becoming a CSA gives professionals who work with seniors an increased understanding and appreciation of the challenges that the majority of seniors in the United States face.
 By applying senior-specific knowledge to their own professional skills, CSAs can be of greater service and help to seniors by: Communicating better with seniors; Relating to seniors from a foundation of heightened awareness of seniors’ values, needs and specific issues; Demonstrating their understanding of the special ethical standards of working with seniors; and Guiding seniors to qualified resources when seniors’ needs are outside their area of functional expertise

-Liz has to be recertified as a CSA every two years.
-To be recertified Liz must complete 20 Certified Education Units in approved topics relating to seniors and complete the ethics training.
-In addition, Liz is required to have a background check every two years.
+Sarah has to be recertified as a CSA every two years.
+To be recertified Sarah must complete 20 Certified Education Units in approved topics relating to seniors and complete the ethics training.
+In addition, Sarah is required to have a background check every two years.

 Sarah feels being a Certified Senior Adviser shows her commitment to doing what’s right for seniors.
 The ongoing educational and ethical requirements and network of CSA professionals makes her stand out as somebody has gone the extra step to help her clients.